 What has your biggest transition been coming into NASCAR?

 “Definitely the biggest transition for me is with Rally it’s all about aggression.
 You can make up time by simply taking corner.
 It’s a lot more that comes down to it -- communication with your team.
 Let them know exactly what the car is doing and how they can help you get around the course faster because everyone is very close and it’s just a matter of figuring out that exact line and the line changes every lap so it’s been a lot of fun.”
+Would you like your Rally co-driver to be with you in NASCAR?

 “For sure.
 I tell you what, I did really well in Rally mostly because I had a great co-driver.
 That’s kind of what your spotter is like in this I guess.”